BloomTech-Labs/ds-bw/README.md

 @router.post('/predict')
 async def predict(house: House):
+    """Predict house prices in California."""
+    X_new = house.to_df()
+    y_pred = 200000
+    return {'predicted_price': y_pred}
 ```

-Deploy your work-in-progress to Heroku.
+Test locally, then [deploy to Heroku](#deploying-to-heroku) with your work-in-progress.
 Get to this point by the middle of Build Week.
 (By Wednesday lunch for full-time cohorts.
 By end of week one for part-time cohorts.)
 Now your web teammates can make POST requests to your API endpoint.

 In a notebook, train your pipeline and pickle it.
 See these docs: